 (1) Public Commenting.
 Interested persons may file written comments with the commission regarding a utility’s CEIP and CEIP update within sixty days of the utility's filing unless the commission states otherwise.

 (2) Approval Process.
-The commission will enter an order approving, rejecting, or approving with conditions a utility's CEIP or CEIP update at the conclusion of its review.
+After an open meeting or adjudicative hearing, the commission will enter an order approving, rejecting, or approving with conditions a utility's CEIP or CEIP update at the conclusion of its review.
 The commission may, in its order, recommend or require more stringent targets than those the utility proposes.

 (a) The commission may adjust or expedite interim and specific target timelines when issuing a decision on CEIPs or CEIP updates.